dotnet/sign/README.md

 The `Application Files` must only have a single subdirectory (version you want to sign).
 Zip these and then rename the extension to `.clickonce` before submitting to the tool.
 Once done, you can extract the signed files wherever you'd like for publication.
 If the `name` parameter is supplied, it's used in the `Mage` name to update the `Product` in the manifests.
+If the `descriptionUrl` parameter is supplied, it's used as the `supportUrl` in the manifests.

 You should also use the `filter` parameter with the file list to sign, something like this:
 ```